DoxrGitHub/Khan-Destroyer-Sourced/README.md

 * Working [Energy Point Farmer](https://github.com/DoxrGitHub/Khan-Destroyer-Sourced/blob/main/cheats/farmer.md), modified so you don't have to do anything
 * Working [Unit Completer](https://github.com/DoxrGitHub/Khan-Destroyer-Sourced/blob/main/cheats/unitcompleter.md), now 10x faster and much less laggier than before!

-There is also a working course completer that does the same thing as unit completer (file: `dev.coursecompleter.js`, run it in devtools console) but it's extremely laggy.
+There is also a working course completer that does the same thing as unit completer (file path: `source/dev.coursecompleter.js`, run it in devtools console) but it's extremely laggy.

 ## possible additions

 - extension that does farming in the background
 - ~~farmer based script that does entire units (maybe grades???) automatically~~
+- change the amount of questions - DONE (`source/dev.questionamountchanger.js`) but its essentially useless

 # About